🚨 Scam Guide · 2026

 How to Avoid

-• Research specific local artisan names before travelling — many are online
+• Research specific local artisan names before traveling — many are online.

 Scam #4